ClinicalTrials.Veeva

 Description:

 Same procedure as for the treatment arm but using a commercial suturable dural substitute.
-Implantation of the commercial suturable dural substitute will be according to clinical discretion of the physician, and in compliance with each specific device instructions for use.
-Detailed instructions are in the instructions for use.
+Implantation of the commercial suturable dural substitute was according to clinical discretion of the physician, and in compliance with each specific device instructions for use.

 Treatment: